stsiwo/e-commerce-starter-kits/api/note.md

       - you can do DDL/INSERT/UPDATE/ALTER/DELETE as you like to manipulate any existing data.

+      - (mysql) transaction does not work on DDL as you might know.
+        => better to separate DDL migration file and data migration file seprately. make management easy.

     ### NOTE:

       - file name must comply the formats otherwise Flyway does not detect the files: